vfeskov/gitpunch/README.md

 Feeling spammed by all them emails?
 Switch to watching **daily** and get a single email once a day at the time you choose

 Can't take it anymore?
 Click **unsubscribe** link in any of the emails and you won't hear from us ever again

-## Further plans

-1. Mute button next to each repo #13
-2. Show repo versions, of which users were alerted already #14
-3. Browser extensions to allow subscribing right from a GitHub page

-Support me with a star ♥